The Don Tony Show 12/10/22: Bray Wyatt On Barry Windham Heart Attack (Audio); EVPs Target Miro; Kurt Angle Match at WrestleMania 39? Sasha Banks To NJPW; John Cena / Royal Rumble

 - EVPs toss breadcrumbs at the news pigeons in attempt to lower fan criticism over AEW use of Miro

-- DT updates 11/7/22 discussion on Sasha Banks appearing in Japan, Wrestle Kingdom 17, and if it’s a multi-appearance deal
+- DT updates 11/7/22 discussion on Sasha Banks appearing in Japan, Wrestle Kingdom 17, and if it’s a long-term deal

 - John Cena to appear on final WWE SmackDown of 2022: Will he enter the 2023 Royal Rumble?